 They started adding complementary features such as Swarm mode to manage a cluster of docker daemons, secret management, and more.
 This went against the Unix philosophy of building interoperable parts that did one thing well.
 Docker, Inc. took some controversial steps trying to monetize their business.
 For example, dropping long-term support for community releases.
 Alternatives started to emerge and suddenly there was a need for standards.

 Docker also has a desktop application for Mac OS which utilizes a light-weight Linux VM and this brings some challenges of its own..
 Docker on Windows is similar, except it supports native Windows containers and also works in Windows Subsystem for Linux – courtesy of Microsoft.
 So by now it really is “build anywhere, run anywhere”.

 Alternatives – rkt

 CoreOS – recently acquired by RedHat – announced rkt in late 2014 as a response to Docker, focusing on standards and compatibility.
-Rkt integrates tightly with systemd which Docker was pushing hard against at the time.
+Rkt integrates tightly with systemd which Docker was pushing back against at the time.
 It implemented pods – groups of containers sharing [some] namespaces.
 It had pluggable execution stages, so you could use systemd-nspawn, simple chroot, or even light-weight virtual machines with KVM or Xen.
 Of course, all compatible with plain old docker images.
 Eventually, standards and common libraries were created and rkt started fading away.
 It achieved its original purpose.